spud/manifesto_docs/user_guide/modules/blog.rst

    :width: 600 px
    :align: center

-The *Cooridinator* is simply used to describe the person or entity under whose purview the blog runs.
+The *Coordinator* is simply used to describe the person or entity under whose purview the blog runs.
 They may or may not be a contributor themselves, but they are considered to be responsible for the blog.

 The *Blog Name* and *Short Name* are self-explanatory, and the *Description* is optional -- your layout may or may not display the description at the top of the landing page, as an introduction to the blog.